-The Future of Maps I (Experience Design) served as the 2016 theme for the Personal Interaction Studio (CS-489).
+The Future of Maps II (Citizen Mapping with Deep Learning) served as the 2017 theme for the Personal Interaction Studio (CS-489).
 The map itself has emerged as one of the most ubiquitous interactive objects of our digital mobile age.
 It plays a significant role in our contemporary understanding of information (abstract data and physical spaces).
 This term, the studio aims to reinterpret the map as a digital, live, interactive artifact.
 The goal is to create meaningful interactive data-driven maps as both a digital visualization interface.

 supervisor: Immanuel Koh